angry-monsters/angry-monsters.github.io/README.md

-how does angry calc rolling for hp increase base block width for single column only database if updating monster option to update dependent encounters
+how does angry calc rolling for hp increase base block width for single column only database if updating monster option to update dependent encounters add assayer's tools skills with other abilities tune numbers